MIROC-DOC/model_description/md_en/p-intro.md

  - gravitational wave resistance

-The time-varying terms of the forecast variables due to these processes Calculate $F_x, F_y, Q, M, S$ and do time integration.
-In addition, in order to evaluate the atmospheric and surface fluxes Using the surface sub-model.
-In the surface sub-model,
-Ground Temperature $T_g$, Ground Moisture $W_g$, Snowpack $W_y$, etc.
-It is used as a predictor variable.
+We compute the time-varying terms $F_x, F_y, Q, M, S$ for the forecast variables from these processes, and perform time integration.
+In order to evaluate the atmospheric and surface fluxes, the ground surface sub-model is used.
+The ground surface sub-model uses such predictors as the ground temperature ($T_g$), ground moisture ($W_g$), and snow cover ($W_y$) as predictor variables.

 ### Fundamental Equations.

-Equation of motion of the atmosphere in the $\sigma$ coordinate system, thermodynamic equation, Consider the equation for a sequence of substances such as water vapor.
-The vertical fluxes of momentum, heat, water vapor, etc. are considered, Find the time variation due to its convergence.
-All vertical fluxes are positive upward.
+Considering the equation of motion of the atmosphere in $\sigma$ coordinate system, thermodynamic equations, and equations for continuity of materials such as water vapor etc. Considering the vertical fluxes of momentum, heat, water vapor, etc., the time variation of the fluxes is determined by their convergence.
+All the vertical fluxes are assumed to be positive for the upward direction.

 1. equation of motion